hmrc/digital-engagement-platform-skin/README.md

 webpack build
 ```

-However, starting the service will do this automatically.
+However, starting the service will bundle the JS code automatically.

 ## Scala & JavaScript Build